neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

 #### Aside: Dense Teacher Creation (OPTIONAL)

-The SparseML training scripts allow us to pass a dense teacher to apply model distillation during the training process.
-This is an optional parameter, but passing a dense teacher can help improve accuracy.
+By passing a `--distill_teacher` argument, we instruct SparseML to apply model distillation during the fine-tuning process.
+This is optional, but passing a dense teacher can help improve accuracy.

-In the example above, we used SparseZoo stubs to specify and download dense teachers from SparseZoo.
-If you already have a Transformers-compatible model, you can use this as the dense teacher in place of training one from scratch by passing a local path to you model and configuration files.
-Alternatively, you can use the SparseML training script.
+Above, we instructed SparseML to download the dense teacher from SparseZoo.
+You can also pass a path to a directory containing a your transformers model and configuration.

-Here is the command we used to create the dense teacher hosted in SparseZoo:
+Here is the command we used to train the dense teacher:

 ```bash
 sparseml.transformers.text_classification \